|

 Chester fan applauds him.
 Atkins is just the type of

-straits.
-Even as he was appointed, however, there were
+Even as he was appointed, however, there were dark threats

-dark threats from the new Director of Football about
+from the new Director of Football about packing his

-packing his bags at the first sign of interference
+bags at the first sign of interference from the chairman.

-he still calls himself the manager and even more bizarrely
+himself the manager and even more bizarrely appointed

-appointed himself goalkeeping coach on the basis of
+himself goalkeeping coach on the basis of actually having

-actually having played in goal on a couple of occasions.
+played in goal on a couple of occasions.
+The only surprise

 Terry still writes manager�s notes